KxSystems/docs/docs/ref/key.md

 ()
 ```

+Note that

-Note that an empty directory returns an empty symbol vector, while a non-existent directory returns an empty general list.
+-   an empty directory returns an empty symbol vector
+-   a non-existent directory returns an empty general list

 ```q
 q)\ls foo